ReCodeAgent: A Multi-agent Workflow for Language-Agnostic Translation and Validation of Large-Scale Repositories: Evaluation

 \subsubsection{Benchmark}

 We assess the performance of \approach using benchmarks from previously published studies on automated repository-level code translation and validation.
 Each benchmark contains a project implemented in a specific PL that includes both source and test code.
 The goal for each benchmark is to translate and validate the project in a target PL, ensuring that all tests are successfully executed and pass.
 Table~\ref{table:effectiveness} provides an overview of our open-source subject translation projects from four recent repository-level code translation techniques~\cite{khatry2025crust,ibrahimzada2025alphatrans,shetty2024syzygy,zhang2025oxidizer} covering the following PLs: C, Go, Rust, Java, Python, and JavaScript.
+The current implementation of \approach supports tools discussed in \S\ref{subsec:tools} for these six PLs.
+More languages can be supported by implementing \texttt{ get\_file\_structure} with roughly $300$--$350$ LoC per PL.
+The effort usually involves creating the parse tree and traversing it to extract specific code constructs, e.g., functions, classes, variables, etc. LSP tools do not require manual effort, it can be simply integrated by downloading the PL's language server protocol implementation.
 In total, our evaluation includes $118$ projects spanning over $230K$ lines of code.
 We exclude \syzygy~\cite{shetty2024syzygy} from our evaluation due to the unavailability of its artifact.
 Since the test suites of RepoTransBench~\cite{wang2025repotransbench} are written by LLMs and not validated as correct by humans, we exclude them as well.
 For \alphatrans~\cite{ibrahimzada2025alphatrans}, we select a subset of projects for which the authors have provided validated test suites.
 Moreover, the \crust benchmark consists of $100$ independent C projects translated to Rust.
 All these prior works produced translations of real-world open-source GitHub repositories and assessed functional equivalence via test execution.